-Patient information leaflets and notices were available in the patient waiting area which told patients how to access a number of support groups and organisations.
-Information about support groups was also available on the practice website.
 The practice's computer system alerted GPs if a patient was also a carer.
-The practice had identified 2% of the practice list as carers.
+The practice had identified 88 patients as carers approximately 5% of the practice list.
+The practice had also trained a member of staff to be a care coordinator.
 Written information was available to direct carers to the various avenues of support available to them.

-Staff told us that if families had suffered bereavement, their usual GP contacted them or sent them a sympathy card.
+Staff told us that if families had suffered bereavement, their usual GP contacted them.
 This call was either followed by a patient consultation at a flexible time and location to meet the family's needs and/or by giving them advice on how to find a support service.